MathBRIX/brochure-site/site/content/games/minicomputer-subtraction-within-10-splitting.md

 +++
+airtableid = "rec8uxT9kDfyi4Ued"
-title = "Learn to subtract with carrying - brain teaser | MathBRIX" pagetitle = "Minicomputer: Subtraction within 10 (splitting)" description = "Output Play online or get the app free!" pagedescription = "Output" slug = "minicomputer-subtraction-within-10-splitting" url = "/1st-grade/minicomputer-subtraction-within-10-splitting" grade = "1st Grade"
+title = "Learn to subtract with carrying - brain teaser | MathBRIX" pagetitle = "Minicomputer: Subtraction within 10 (splitting)" description = "In this fascinating challenge, the fifth in the minicomputer series, students discover how to subtract within 10, with the added element of gem-splitting." pagedescription = "In this fascinating challenge, the fifth in the minicomputer series, students discover how to subtract within 10, with the added element of gem-splitting." slug = "minicomputer-subtraction-within-10-splitting" url = "/1st-grade/minicomputer-subtraction-within-10-splitting" grade = "1st Grade"